 Like all cancers, UTUC is a serious disease.
-If it is not treated, it can cause kidney damage or spread to other parts of the body.
-If it is not treated for long enough, it can cause death.
-To understand how dangerous UTUC is, it is important to find out the grade and stage of the cancer.
+And if it's not treated, it can cause serious problems—like kidney disease, spreading to other parts of your body, and potentially even death.
+To understand how dangerous UTUC is, it’s important to find out the grade and stage of the cancer.

 How can UTUC be treated?

 There are several ways to treat UTUC.
 The right treatment depends on how dangerous the cancer is.